 3.5 Suggestions expressed by potato growers to overcome constraints

 Suggestions expressed by potato growers are observed in table 5.
-Nearly cent per cent (98.33 %) of the potato growers in Hassan taluk expressed there should be research efforts are needed for the development of cost effective simple technologies for late blight disease management.
+Nearly cent per cent (98.33 %) of the potato growers in Hassan taluk expressed there should be research efforts are needed for the development of cost-effective simple technologies for late blight disease management.
 Majority of them expressed ensuring quality seed tubers (91.67 %) as a major suggestion, need for improved variety (86.67 %), timely & adequate information regarding availability of inputs, prices, arrivals (63.33 %), creating awareness on the use of climate smart technologies (55.00 %), protection from exploitation by middlemen (35.00 %), providing loan at lower interest rate (11.67 %) and provision for suitable market infrastructure viz. transportation, storage, weighment facilities (10.00 %).

 While cent per cent of Arakalgud taluk potato growers expressed there should be research efforts are needed for the development of cost effective simple technologies for late blight disease management.
 Majority of them expressed ensuring quality seed tubers (90.00 %) as a major suggestion, followed by need for improved variety (83.33 %), creating awareness on the use of climate smart technologies (73.33 %), protection from exploitation by middlemen (61.67 %), timely & adequate information regarding availability of inputs, prices, arrivals (56.67 %), provision for suitable market infrastructure viz. transportation, storage, weighment facilities (26.67 %) and providing loan at lower interest rate (26.67 %).

-Nearly cent per cent (99.17 %) of overall potato growers expressed there should be research efforts are needed for the development of cost effective simple technologies for late blight disease management.
+Nearly cent per cent (99.17 %) of overall potato growers expressed there should be research efforts are needed for the development of cost-effective simple technologies for late blight disease management.
 Majority of them expressed ensuring quality seed tubers (90.83 %) as a major suggestion, need for improved variety (85.00 %), creating awareness on the use of climate smart technologies (64.17 %), timely & adequate information regarding availability of inputs, prices, arrivals (60.00 %), protection from exploitation by middlemen (48.33 %), providing loan at lower interest rate (19.17 %) and provision for suitable market infrastructure viz. transportation, storage, weighment facilities (18.33 %).

 Table 5 : Suggestions expressed by potato growers to overcome constraints